Cameron Diaz Is Coming Out of Retirement: Everything You Need to Know - E! Online

 So, for awhile, it seemed like Cameron would never act again.
 After all, she spoke endlessly about how content she was raising Raddix out of the public eye after living in the spotlight for so many years.

-"This is the most fulfilling thing that I've ever done in my life," she said in a 2021 interview on Late Night With Jimmy Fallon. "[To] have a family and be married and have our little nucleus of a family, it's just completely the best thing."
+"This is the most fulfilling thing that I've ever done in my life," she said in a 2021 interview on The Tonight Show Starring Jimmy Fallon. "[To] have a family and be married and have our little nucleus of a family, it's just completely the best thing."

 But now that Raddix is a bit older, it seems Cameron is ready to get Back in Action.